 Poor password hygiene within companies has also contributed to problems.
 When employees use easy-to-guess passwords, the information can be used to access company data even when the network is secure.

 When faced with all of these challenges, there's a real danger that overworked cyber professionals overlook a crucial detail that leads to a data breach.

-Businesses and governments all over the world already become increasingly aware of the need to keep data secure.
+Businesses and governments worldwide have already become increasingly aware of the need to keep data secure.

 According to Deloitte's survey, a cyber-secure future lies in greater collaboration and awareness between businesses and security organizations.

 And it looks like we're heading in the right direction, with businesses all over the world already taking steps in protecting individuals' data.